SacredData/hyper-music/pages/index.md

 ---

 # **SONIC MULTIPLICITIES**
-# Pursuing Musical Transcendentalism Via DSP
+> **Achieving musical transcendentalism by means of digital signal processing, neural networks, and free software.**

-> An effort by composer & audio engineer [Andrew Grathwohl](//multipli.city/Andrew-Grathwohl/) to construct a unified, broadened musical consciousness out of today's technologies of war, aiming to propel elite instrumentalists' capabilities towards the outer-most reaches of musical aptitude.
-What results from this ambitious musical endeavor is among the world's longest-running datasets comprised of advanced, complex, and challenging extended techniques, free improvisation strategem, and instrumental varieties.
+Sonic Multiplicities is an effort by composer & audio engineer [Andrew Grathwohl](//multipli.city/Andrew-Grathwohl/) to construct a unified, broadened musical consciousness out of today's technologies of war, in order to help propel elite instrumentalists' capabilities towards the outer-most reaches of their musical aptitude and expressivity.

+We are the stewards of a wholly modern music mythology, constructed out of the ideas, technologies, and challenges of today's time cycle.
+We represent the most extreme effort ever made towards empowering the solo instrumentalist with software.

 ## HyperMusic